AffectiveComputing/emu/README.md

 ```
 In case of trouble with installation of Tensorflow go [here](https://www.tensorflow.org/install/).

+The application also requires cv2 module.
+Refer to these [tutorials](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_setup/py_table_of_contents_setup/py_table_of_contents_setup.html) for guidelines regarding the OpenCV installation.

 #### Application

 If you want to quickly launch gui application.